ocharles/blog/posts/2012-07-20-nes-does-it-better-2.md

 our MusicBrainz architecture at the same time.

 I did plan to have some concrete plans to share with you, but I sadly do not have these yet.
-We are currently focusing on how to re-architecture MusicBrainz in site of NES.
+We are currently focusing on how to re-architect MusicBrainz in site of NES.
 I will share these details as I get them!

 In spite of all the technology planning we have to do, there's still NES work